openhab/openhab-docs/_addons_uis/cometvisu/readme.md

 ## Configuration

-### Server configuration via Paper UI
+### Server configuration via main UI

-You can customize some settings of the CometVisu backend in the services configuration section of the PaperUI.
+You can customize some settings of the CometVisu backend on the settings page in the "Other Services" section.
 You can find the CometVisu configuration in the "ui" category.

 ### Via Config file